acasmith/tiberius/README.md

 the latest version.

 Next, install the dependencies.
-Using the terminal, navigate to the project directory enter
+Using the terminal, navigate to the project directory and enter:
 ```
 npm install
 ```

-To run the project, enter
+To run the project, enter:
 ```
 node tiberius
 ```